mikeleeco/mikeleeco.github.com/_posts/2015-02-23-milb-scraper-with-rvest.md

 <figure>
 <img src="{{ site.url }}/images/sys_time_MiLB.jpg">
 </figure>
-The query takes about a 1:45 for every league-wide season pull.<strong>Pro-Tip!</strong> Get that query going and have some breakfast/lunch/dinner.
+The query takes about a 1:45 for every league-wide season pull. <strong>Pro-Tip!</strong> Get that query going and have some breakfast/lunch/dinner.

-<h4>Coming up...</h4>Stay tuned to the site for another post about similarity scores and who Kris Bryant is most similar to!
+<h4>Coming up...</h4>Stay tuned to the site for another post about similarity scores and to learn more about Kris Bryant's best comparisons.

 <hr>